laravel-frontend-presets/stimulus/README.md

 > **Note:** After updating your defined Stimulus controllers, remember to rebuild your frontend assets to reflect your changes.

 Your Stimulus controllers will be included in your project automatically via Webpack's `require.context` feature and a Stimulus helper.
-If your not using Laravel Mix or other Webpack-based build tools, review the Stimulus Handbook for [alternative integration steps](https://stimulusjs.org/handbook/installing).
+If you're not using Laravel Mix or other Webpack-based build tools, review the Stimulus Handbook for [alternative integration steps](https://stimulusjs.org/handbook/installing).

 Stimulus operates based on HTML data attributes, so update your view(s) to make use of your defined Stimulus controllers.
 For the default `hello-controller`, the necessary HTML would look similar to: